eaglesemanation/raspios-cloudinit/README.md

 #### Fedora

-Run `sudo dnf install make podman podman-docker`
+Run `sudo dnf install make podman podman-docker qemu-user-static`

 #### Other

 You are on your own, open PR if you want to add support for other platform
 - `docker` or `podman`
 - `make`
+- `qemu-user-static`

 ### Build